Help Center/ Graph Engine Service/ User Guide/ Analyzing a Graph Using the Graph Editor/ Analyzing a Graph Using Tools in the Drawing Area

 • Sub Graph: Press and hold Ctrl and select some vertices.
 The edges between those vertices and the selected vertices form a new graph.

-• Hide: Hide the selected vertex.
+• Hide: Hide one selected vertex or edge each time.

 • Delete: Delete a vertex, an edge, multiple vertices, and multiple edges, or delete edges and vertices in batches.